kaiewiggins/kaiewiggins.github.io/_posts/2018-03-20-Who-s-your-publisher.md

 Italian language ebook rights to *Letter From the End of the World* have been licensed to Virgibooks, Inc. The translated edition is *Lettera dalla fine del mondo*.

-A number of titles (short fiction, mainly) has been licensed for publication in anthologies or magazines as noted on the Standalones or specific series page, and in the Bibliography on the About page..
+A number of other titles (short fiction, mainly) have been licensed for publication in anthologies or magazines as noted on the Standalones or specific series page, and in the Bibliography on the About page.

 **For all rights and licensing enquiries, please [email licensing@kawiggins.com](mailto:licensing@kawiggins.com).**